pytoolz/toolz/doc/source/streaming-analytics.rst

 storage the left sequence must fit in memory but the right sequence is free to stream.

-The results are not normalized as in SQL, that is they permit repeats.
-If normalization is desired consider composing with the function ``unique``, note that ``unique`` is not fully streaming.
+The results are not normalized as in SQL, in that they permit repeated values.
+If normalization is desired, consider composing with the function ``unique`` (note that ``unique`` is not fully streaming.)

-More complex Example
+More Complex Example
 ^^^^^^^^^^^^^^^^^^^^

 The accounts example above composes two one-to-one relationships; there was